Daniel-ZhuWh/daniel-zhuwh.github.io/projects/project-3.md

   - Ruby
   - Sinatra
   - Conversational UI
 summary: A conversational bot that I built for helping people keep track of their diet.
-It operates through SMS.
+It operates through SMS and Alexa.
 ---

 <div class="ui small rounded images">